rommelryanrico/portfolio-assignment/README.md

 * Projects page listing completed or coming soon projects with hover overlay animation.

-* Contact page with contact form that will send email straight to my email address.
-Also links to my Twitter, Github or Linkedin pages.
+* Contact page with contact form that will send comments straight to my email address.
+Also links to my Twitter, Github and Linkedin pages.

 ## Sitemap
 <img src=./docs/sitemap.png>